Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 **NA INTRO, DAR + EXEMPLOS DE CASOS PERFEITOS: EG, S1 1 CICLO 1D, TORO 1 2D, 2 1D, ETC. VERY IMPORTANT!!!**

+# What you'll need

+Before the section **"Homology theory"**, you'll need the following sections from other posts:

+- Introduction:
+    - Metric and topological spaces:
+        - Topological spaces;
+        - Some common topologies;
+        - Continuity, homeomorphisms;
+        - Homotopy.
+- Algebra:
+    - Basic linear algebra.

+From the section **"Homology theory"** on, you'll need:

+- Algebra:
+    - Groups, permutations and their games:
+        - Definitions and basic examples;
+        - Describing groups;
+        - Generating groups;
+        - Example: rings and modules;
+        - Group quotients.

 # Introduction and intuition
 This post will connect many different topics, but let us begin straight away with a question of topological character: what is a hole?
 How many holes does a space have?